yumyummmy/yumi_iwao/README.md

-Hi,there.
+Hi there.
-I am Yumi Iwao.
+I am Yumi Iwao and a front developer.